vuckale/compaq_mx_11800_qmk_via/readme.md

 # Compaq MX 11800 - QMK and VIA support
 ![compaq-mx-11800](https://github.com/vuckale/compaq-mx-11800-qmk-via/blob/main/overview.png?raw=true)

 Compaq MX 11800 AKA Cherry G80 11800, a mechanical keyboard with cherry MX brown switches with trackball.
-Due to it's compact layout it was commonly used as a server rack/mount keyboard.
+Due to it's compact layout it was commonly used as a server/rack mount keyboard.
 Although there was a variant with windows keys, the model I used is winkeyless.

 I replaced Motorola XC409410P MCU in it with a Teensy++ 2.0, allowing me to flash QMK and VIA firmware.